sst/sst/www/docs/constructs/NextjsSite.about.md

 The `NextjsSite` construct provides a simple way to build and deploy the app to AWS:

 - The client assets are deployed to an S3 Bucket, and served out from a CloudFront CDN for fast content delivery.
 - The app server and API functions are deployed to Lambda.
-And the middleware functions are deployed to Lambda@Edge.
+You can deploy to Lambda@Edge instead if the `edge` flag is enabled.
+Read more about [Single region vs Edge](#single-region-vs-edge).
 - It enables you to [configure custom domains](#custom-domains) for the website URL.
 - It also enable you to [automatically set the environment variables](#environment-variables) for your Next.js app directly from the outputs in your SST app.
 - It provides a simple interface to [grant permissions](#using-aws-services) for your app to access AWS resources.